benetkiewicz/blog/_drafts/azure-ad-authorization.md

 The above code requires some explanation.
 The goal is to make a _POST_ request to Graph _getMemberGroups_ operation, parametrized with user's _objectId_ - user's unique identifier in AD.
 Call is protected with Bearer token, which needs to be provided in authentication header of the request.
 Token is obtained from Azure with use of this special credential set I mentioned in a previous paragraph.
 Notice also a _securityEnabledOnly_ parameter provided in request body which is rough equivalent of _groupMembershipClaims_ setting from json app manifest.

 Please also note that you may not find _objectidentifier_ claim on your user's identity.
-It depends on B2C policy settings, so head out to new portal and make sure that _Policies_ -> _policy name_ -> _Edit_ -> _Application claims_, and select _User's Object ID_, see below:
+It depends on B2C policy settings, so head out to new portal, navigate to _Policies_ -> _policy name_ -> _Edit_ -> _Application claims_, and select _User's Object ID_, see below:

 ![Azure AD B2C objectid claim]({{ site.url }}images/azure_ad_b2c_objectidclaim.png)